stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ADC ($04), Y ; The opcode is $71.
 ```

-The particular syntax you use for the operand tells the assembler which addressing mode is being used.
+What differs is the syntax used to define the operand.
+The particular syntax you use tells the assembler which addressing mode to use.
 This allows it to choose which one of the `ADC`{lang=asm6502}-related opcodes to output.

 The assembler outputs the opcode first and the operand second, if there is one.
 The operand is one or two bytes in size so every machine instruction is either one, two, or three bytes in size.

 The 6502 is little endian so any addresses in the program get encoded LSB first and MSB second.
-For example, if an operation has an operand of the address `$1234` then the assembler will encode that address as `$3412` (`$12` being the MSB and `$34` being the LSB).
+If an operation has an operand of the address `$1234` then the assembler will encode that address as `$3412`.
+(Here `$12` is the MSB and `$34` is the LSB.)

 ### Labels

 You can use a label to associate a name with a particular location in the program code.
-The assembler replaces any uses of a label with either the program address that it is associated with or the relative offset to it.
+The assembler replaces any uses of a label with the address of that location or the relative offset to it.
 (The exact replacement value depends on the addressing mode used.)
-Using labels makes the code more readable and avoids the use of hardcoded program addresses.
+Using labels makes your code more readable and avoids hardcoded program addresses.

 You declare each label as a case-insensitive identifier followed by a colon.
 The following code declares the label `this_is_a_label`: